How to Let Go: Critical reception

-How to Let Go received mostly positive reviews.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 77, based on 9 reviews, indicating "generally favorable reviews".
+How to Let Go received generally positive reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 9 reviews, which indicates "generally favorable reviews".

 Writing for AllMusic Neil Z. Yeung called the album "refreshing and even more insightful than her debut" and also states that "the growing artist opts for the positive, affirmative route with the songs on How to Let Go, which merges shimmering dance-pop gems and arena-sized midtempo ballads" adding that this project is a "more established act".

 The Clashs Gem Stokes notes that How to Let Go is a record of self-empowerment reading as Sigrid's own personal journal detailing episodes of growth and lessons in love [with] Sigrid renounces her past self in favour of growth and is inspiring others to do the same."

 David Roskin from Gigwise gave the album rating 7 out of 10 stars and wrote that How to Let Go "might be a collection of pop bangers, dipping into folk and disco, but above all, it’s Sigrid’s bold and brash journey to freedom."

 Izzy Sigston of The Line of Best Fit described the project as "a patchwork quilt of organic growth and reflection" and states that "Sigrid continues to set souls on fire with her progressive yet instantly distinguishable album.NMEs Nick Levine rated the album 4 out of 5 stars and said, "If How to Let Go is an album about embracing life in all its chaotic and contradictory glory, it’s surely a testament to its success that the record feels so life-affirming.
 Like the best pop music, it feels like someone’s reached out to say they know exactly how you feel."

 The Skinny writer Cheri Amour said that "Unlike fellow Nordic peer Aurora, How to Let Go isn’t a collection of Mother Earth cries.
 This record positions Sigrid as an alumna of fellow chart-topper Dua Lipa or even wannabe rock 'n' roller Miley Cyrus."

 In a mixed review for DIY Bethan Harper writes that "The core theme of How to Let Go becomes apparent: throughout the album Sigrid is colliding with herself, accepting everything she is, the light and the dark.
 At times she is the unabashed pop star who takes huge stages in her stride".

 Pitchfork's Shaad D'Souza compared at least three of the songs on the album to that of contemporary artist Ava Max's 2020 song My Head & My Heart.